 - To never show the introduction screens, select “introductions are not presented”.

 - If you would like to add Drills to leave the choice to the user, select “user can choose to get introductions”.
 This is the default option.

 Icons and covers

-Covers also help to give the drill the identify of your organisation or of the specific course or training that the drill is used for.
-The optimal size for covers are 1.024 pixels (width) * 768 pixels (height).
+Covers also help to give the drill the identity of your organization or of the specific course or training that the drill is used for.
+The optimal size for covers is 1.024 pixels (width) * 768 pixels (height).
 You can upload the cover under the 'advanced settings' in the drill editor.

 You only have rights to upload a cover when you have a premium account or a business or school license.